themegrill/suffice/README.md

 4. Go to https://themegrill.com/themes/suffice/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

-== Copyright and License ==
+### Copyright and License
 External resources linked to the theme.
 * Open Sans by Steve Matteson https://fonts.google.com/specimen/Open+Sans Apache License, Version 2.0
-* Open Sans by Indian Type Foundry https://fonts.google.com/specimen/Poppins Open Font License
+* Poppins by Indian Type Foundry https://fonts.google.com/specimen/Poppins Open Font License

 Suffice WordPress Theme, Copyright (c) 2017, ThemeGrill